kubernetes/enhancements/keps/sig-docs/20191020-doc-policies-for-third-party-content.md

 1. What third party content is appropriate for inclusion in the Kubernetes documentation?

-Proposed: Third-party content is permitted if it's required for Kubernetes to function in-project.
+Proposed: Third-party content is permitted if it is required for Kubernetes to function in-project.

 1. Does third party content in sections such as [Getting Started](https://kubernetes.io/docs/setup/)